taylormitchell/wiki2roam/README.md

 # wiki2roam

-Copy selection from Wikipedia with hyperlinks replaced with [Roam](https://roamresearch.com/) page references.
+Chrome extension which copies text from Wikipedia with a [Roam](https://roamresearch.com/) style

 1. Go to any Wikipedia page and select some text